Women's Liberal Federation: General politics

-The Women's Liberal Federation was a subset of the Liberal political party in the United Kingdom.
-Members of the Women's Liberal Federation had predominately progressive political views.
+The Women's Liberal Federation was a subset of the Liberal political party in the United Kingdom, members had predominately progressive political views.
 The party collectively shared the same contemporary attitudes towards women in their society that the other women's suffrage movements and the Liberal party itself upheld.

 They sought out to combat the prejudiced and outdated Victorian views still present at the time.
 It was still commonly believed that men and women took on different societal and personal roles, with men being active and productive members of society, while women were expected to become mothers and homemakers.
 While men were to be working in business or in political spheres, women were to be subservient to their husbands.
 It was believed that women were too emotional, irrational, and indecisive to uphold positions in government roles, and instead should focus on the family rather than a career.
 It was also often believed that women were inherently opposed to politics, so a woman's political views were to be represented by the man of the household's vote.
 The society of the time also strongly believed that the group of women campaigning for women's suffrage was an incredibly small minority.
 In turn, the Women's Liberal Federation actively worked to overcome these ideas and values upheld in the society.

 These values also posed another issue for the women's suffrage movement and the Liberal government in the United Kingdom.
 From 1832 to 1884, the voting system in the United Kingdom was not very inclusive for women or for men.
 Before 1832, only around 8% of men had the right to vote, and after 1884, only around 60% of men had the right to vote.
 After 1884 and before 1918, the right to vote was based on a number of factors, ranging from someone's property value to their overall wealth.
 Not only did the suffragette movement seek to gain the right to vote themselves, but the Women's Liberal Federation also eventually began to attempt to rectify this voting system for all people, on the basis of men and women alike.

 The Liberal government also worked alongside other women's suffrage groups to petition Parliament and create more inclusive bills and laws.
 These petitions for new laws and bills, however, were not the most well-received, as the governments of the time did not usually vote in favour of women's rights.